itaysk/itaysk.github.io/_posts/2017-04-28-dcos-service-discovery-and-load-balancing-by-example.md

 ![curl vip name](/images/2017-04-28-dcos-service-discovery-and-load-balancing-by-example_15.png)

-Behind the scenes the UI sets a lable on the port with key=VIP_{i} (where {i} is a zero based index), and value is your chosen VIP.
+Behind the scenes the UI sets a label on the port with key=VIP_{i} (where {i} is a zero based index), and value is your chosen VIP.
 Worth noting in case you author JSON templated manually.

 The layer 4 load balancer is very handy and easy to use.
 But remember - it only works within the cluster.